ghoomfrog/silili/vocabulary.md

 - *mu* is a horizontal sideways hand forming a circle where all fingers are bent.
 - *papi* is an upward flat hand with all fingers touching.
 - *lin* is a downward hand pointing to the side with the index, bending and unbending it.
-- *kas* is pretending to karate-chop something.
+- *kuki* is pretending to karate-chop something.
 - *lja* is a horizontal sideways flat hand with touching fingers moving forward.
 - *kanta* is a backward flat hand with side-pointing fingers.
 - *kja* is pretending to draw a squiggle from one side to the other.